christensenacademy/christensen-academy/modules/beginning-java/challenges/scanner.md

 ##Part 2: Scanning Standard Input

 Create a new scanner that reads from standard input: `new Scanner(System.in);`.
 Assume that the form of the input will be the same as it was in the last example.
-That is, assume the user of your program will type a name, a space, an integer, a space, a name, a space, an integer, a space, a name, a space, an integer, then press enter.
+That is, assume the user of your program will type a name, a space, an integer, a space, a name, a space, an integer, a space, a name, a space, an integer, and then press enter.

 As before, your program should add up the numbers and print out the result.